Foxwhisper/Home_Sales/README.md

 ![alt text](ViewRating-1.png)

-5. Comparing the runtime for the "view" rating for the average price of a home where the homes are greater than or equal to $350,000 (Q4) when we haven't cached the data, cached data, and when data is ppartitioned:
+Using the cached data, run the last query that calculates the average price of a home per "view" rating having an average home price greater than or equal to $350,000.
+Determine the runtime and compare it to uncached runtime.

 **Standard runtime for Q4** :  0.79 seconds